He commands what only He can do — and the command is the means by which He does it.

 Far from killing evangelism, election is what makes it unstoppable.
 Without election, no one could be saved — because total depravity means no one would freely choose God.
 With election, we know some will respond.
 We preach not into a void but to a harvest already planted.

 This is why the greatest missionaries in history — William Carey, Adoniram Judson, David Brainerd, Hudson Taylor — were all convinced of God's sovereignty.
-As Spurgeon put it: "If God had painted a yellow stripe on the backs of the elect, I'd go around lifting up shirt tails.
-But since He hasn't, I preach the gospel to every creature."
+Spurgeon is said to have put it this way: if God had painted a yellow stripe down the backs of the elect, he would go around lifting coats to find them — but since God had not, he preached the gospel to every creature.
 The Arminian evangelist says, "This could save you, if you cooperate."
 The Reformed evangelist says, "This will save everyone it was designed to save — and I'm preaching to you with everything I have."
 Which one works harder?
 The one who knows the treatment is certain.
 Every time.

 Rest in This